 Pascal Jolivet, Clinical Trial Laboratory Coordinator

 Pascal's background is in haematology and in various fields of analysis having completed his studies in medical biology.
-He worked for 8 years overseeing laboratory activities at the “Centre Hospitalier Intercommunal” de Quimper, Bretagne, a large hospital in the west of France.
+He worked for eight years overseeing laboratory activities at the “Centre Hospitalier Intercommunal” de Quimper, Bretagne, a large hospital in the west of France.

 Erin da Costa, Clinical Trial Pharmacist

-Erin worked as a clinical hospital pharmacist for five years in Canada before pursuing her Masters of Public Health in Developing Countries at London School of Hygiene and Tropical Medicine (LSHTM).
+Erin worked as a clinical hospital pharmacist for five years in Canada before pursuing her Masters of Public Health in Developing Countries at the London School of Hygiene and Tropical Medicine (LSHTM).

 She joined MSF in 2010 as the Pharmacist Advisor in Amsterdam and was responsible for assuring quality supply and use of pharmaceutical products in all of MSF Holland's missions.